-(1) On 20 December 2007, the Commission submitted a Communication to the European Parliament and the Council concerning the "Report on current practices with regard to the provision of information to patients on medicinal products"5.
+- (1) On 20 December 2007, the Commission submitted a Communication to the European Parliament and the Council concerning the "Report on current practices with regard to the provision of information to patients on medicinal products".
 The report concludes that Member States have adopted divergent rules and practices with regard to the provision of information, resulting in a situation where patients and the public at large have unequal access to information on medicinal products.
-Experience gained from the application of the current legal framework has also shown disparities in the interpretation of the CommunityUnion rules on advertising, and between national provisions on information, highlighting the need for a more precise distinction between advertising and information.
+Experience gained from the application of the current legal framework has also shown disparities in the interpretation of the CommunityUnion rules on advertising, and between national provisions on information, highlighting the need for a more precise distinction between advertising and information. - (2) The introduction of a new Title VIIIa in Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on a Community code relating to

-1 OJ C , , p. .
+&lt;sup>1 OJ C , , p. .

-OJ C , , p. .
+&lt;sup>2 OJ C , , p. .